ismailrei/generator-devis/README.md

 Yeoman helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.

-To do so, we provide a [generator ecosystem](http://yeoman.io/generators/).
+To do so, Yeoman provide a [generator ecosystem](http://yeoman.io/generators/).
 A generator is basically a plugin that can be run with the `yo` command to scaffold complete projects or useful parts.

 ## Usage